| Code |

 Syllabus |

-1. Descriptive statistics: frequency tables and graphical representations for one- and two-dimensional statistical variables; descriptive measures.
-2. Introduction to Probability Theory: properties of a probability; independence of events; conditional probability; Binomial and Normal distributions; Properties of the sample mean.
-3. Introduction to statistical inference: point and interval estimation; hypothesis testing.
-4. Simple linear regression: least squares method.
+1. Descriptive Statistics: frequency tables and graphical representations for univariate and bivariate statistical variables; descriptive measures of location, dispersion, and shape.
+2. Introduction to Probability Theory: axioms and properties of probability; conditional probability and independence of events; discrete and continuous random variables; Binomial and Normal distributions; properties of the sample mean.
+3. Introduction to Statistical Inference: point and interval estimation; hypothesis testing.
+4. Simple Linear Regression: simple linear regression model; least squares method; interpretation of coefficients and assessment of goodness of fit.

 |